PTA Sponsored Programs

 Our PTA holds a variety of fundraising activities throughout the year to earn the money required for PTA sponsored programs and materials.
 The PTA Board votes on each fundraiser with input from our families.
 Fundraisers in the past have included our Fall and Spring fundraisers, community discount cards, book fair, Amazon Smile, eScrip, Ralphs, etc.

-Grandfriends’ Day is a very special John Adams tradition where we invite our Grandfriends’ (Grandparents and Senior Friends) to spend the morning with our students in their classrooms.
-The morning classroom activities are followed by a picnic where families are invited to join as well.
-This is a very special day for all involved and truly an event not to be missed.
+Grandfriends’ Night is a very special John Adams tradition where we invite our Grandfriends’ (Grandparents and Senior Friends) to spend the evening with our students at the school during our Book Fair Family night.
+This is a very special event for all involved and truly an event not to be missed.

 Health and Welfare